ashley-brown13/movie-project/README.md

 ### Did you get stuck?

 #### Not for long.
-The below image issue confused me for a moment until I found the solution.
+The image issue I describe in the bug question below confused me for a moment until I found the solution.

 ### Why did you do what you did?